raspberrypilearning/broadcasting-spells/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-You renamed the 'Slide whistle' sound to create a 'shrink' sound:
+You renamed the 'Slide Whistle' sound to create a 'shrink' sound:

 ![](images/just-shrink.png)